Generic Name: posaconazole (POE-sa-KON-a-zole)

 - Noxafil suspension should be used with extreme caution in CHILDREN younger than 13 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Noxafil suspension can cause harm to the fetus.
 If you become pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using Noxafil suspension while you are pregnant.
-It is not known if Noxafil suspension is found in breast milk.
-Do not breast-feed while taking Noxafil suspension without checking with your doctor.
+It is not known if this medicine is found in breast milk.
+Do not breast-feed while taking Noxafil suspension.

 Possible side effects of Noxafil suspension: